open-compass/opencompass/docs/en/user_guides/framework_overview.md

 ## Evaluation Targets

-The primary evaluation targets of this algorithm library are large language models and multimodal large models.
+The primary evaluation targets of this algorithm library are large language models.
 We introduce specific model types for evaluation using the large language model as an example.

 - base Model: Typically obtained through training on massive textual data in a self-supervised manner (e.g., OpenAI's GPT-3, Meta's LLaMA).
 These models usually have powerful text continuation capabilities.